-Australian cultural heritage that is passed on for thousands of years by its Indigenous people is very authentic, deeply rooted and represents all the beauty and tranquillity which nature so generously provides.
+Australian cultural heritage that is passed on for thousands of years by its Indigenous people is very authentic, deeply rooted and represents all the beauty and tranquillity that nature so generously provides.
 I found that there is a lot for children to learn about Visual Art through the world of Aboriginal art.
 It does not just represent a form of self-expression.
 Indigenous art is also a response to the world that conveys meaning and has a spiritual purpose.
 Even decorative designs found on objects such as shields, boomerangs and baskets may represent symbols relating to the spiritual or dream world and illustrate relationships with nature.

 Inspired by a gorgeous book with Aboriginal paintings “Why I love Australia” my daughter did her dot painting.

 Here is what we did: